These minutes are not verbatim – they are the secretary’s interpretation of what took place at the meeting. – Open Meeting Law, G.L. c. 30A § 22.

 “Topics not reasonably anticipated by the Chair 48 hours in advance of the meeting.”

-Marc Garrett reminded the Board about the meeting at the Chamber of Commerce on February 1, 2012 regarding Roberts Rules which he will be attending.
+Marc Garrett announced that the Chamber of Commerce is hosting a workshop on February 1, 2012 regarding Roberts Rules which he will be attending.

 *On file with the Office of Planning and Development in project case files.

 Eileen Hawthorne Approved: February 6, 2012